You have no items in your shopping cart

 The Perfume Notes

-• A citrusy, spicy head of yuzu, bergamot, black pepper and cardamom, electrified with a dash of wasabi
+• A citrusy head of Yuzu and Bergamot with Black Pepper and Cardamom, electrified with a dash of Wasabi

 The perfumer – Nicolas Bonneville

 To create the Tokyo fragrance, founder Nick Steward worked with Paris- based Nicolas Bonneville, of Fragrance Resources-IFF in France.